|Ordered||25 Sep 1939|

-The boat was attacked twice north of the French Guiana during the night.
-No damage and she reached port safely.
+The boat was attacked twice during the night in the Atlantic north of French Guiana (French overseas territory bordering Brazil).
+No damage.
 (Sources: Blair, vol 2, page 461)

 13 Mar 1944

-An escort for a small convoy the boat was attacking, possibly the patrol craft PC 469, attacked the boat causing minor damage.
+An escort from a small convoy the boat was attacking, possibly the patrol craft PC 469, attacked the boat, causing minor damage.
 (Sources: Blair, vol 2, page 564)

 3 recorded attacks on this boat.